 How Supplied/Storage and Handling

-Vascepa (icosapent ethyl) capsules are supplied as 1-gram amber-colored soft-gelatin capsules imprinted with Vascepa.
+Vascepa (icosapent ethyl) capsules are supplied as 0.5-gram amber-colored soft-gelatin capsules imprinted with V500 or as 1-gram amber-colored soft-gelatin capsules imprinted with Vascepa.

 Store at 20° to 25° C (68° to 77°F); excursions permitted to 15° to 30° C (59° to 86°F) [see USP Controlled Room Temperature].
 Keep out of reach of children.